ClackCo Service Guide

 women holding a baby

 The Women, Infants and Children program (WIC) has four locations and remote services for families to access healthy foods, nutrition education, lactation support, referrals and more.
-WIC is for pregnant people, moms with infants under 1 year old, and children under age 5.
+WIC is for pregnant people, moms with infants under 1 year old, and children under age 5 (dads and guardians can also apply for their children).

 Youth and family support